-Local Student Uses Bar Mitzvah to Support First Coast Blessings
+Student Uses Bar Mitzvah to Fundraise for Blessings First Coast

 Marsh Langsam, a student at Bartram Trail High School, decided to use a very eventful moment in his life helping other kids who aren’t as fortunate.
 During his August 2021 Bar Mitzvah, Marsh hosted a fundraiser for First Coast Blessings which resulted in 170 school supply pouches for local students and $650 towards Hunger Free Weekends.
 We got to catch up with Marsh on why he felt compelled to help: